tytydraco/yessleep/out/Why_Im_Terrified_Of_Public_Restrooms.md

 BANG!
 A screw flew out of the door hinge and whizzed past into the drywall.

 That was all the motivation required for me to scramble to the floor and crawl under the partition between the next stall.
-The man shattered and slammed down my old stall door, which would’ve crushed me if I hadn’t left when I did.
+The man shattered my old stall's door, which would’ve crushed me if I hadn’t left when I did.

 I pulled myself along into the next-door cubicle.
-My hands didn’t find cold porcelain of the tile, though.
-The floor of the neighboring stall was caked in a sticky and sinewy clear liquid.
-The mucus clung to my hands, dripping and oozing down my forearm.
+My hands didn’t find cold porcelain tile, though.
+The floor was caked in a sticky and sinewy clear liquid.
+Mucus clung to my hands, dripping and oozing down across my forearm.

 *Christ, it was saliva.*

-I held back my disgust and threw my full weight against the stall’s door to secure it.
-I tried to dig my heels in for add leverage, but the substance on the floor stuck like gum to my shoe and claimed my sneaker.
+I held back disgust and threw my full weight against the stall’s door to secure it.
+I tried to dig my heels in for add leverage, but the substance on the floor stuck like gum to my shoe and claimed a sneaker.

-The terror's shadow darted back to my door, clawing again.
+The monster's shadow darted back to my door, clawing again.

 I shivered and screwed my eyes tight to try and imagine another universe where I’d never seen Jeff’s stupid fucking texts.
 Where I was home in bed, safe.
 Where a nameless gesticulating abomination wasn’t about to turn me into a snack.